What is service orchestration?

 There is a long list of benefits that IT can achieve through service orchestration.
 Those key benefits include:

-• Improved SLAs – When there are delays, overruns, underruns, or failures, IT has a single location through which to identify the root cause, as opposed to checking multiple tools.
+- Improved SLAs – When there are delays, overruns, underruns, or failures, IT has a single location through which to identify the root cause, as opposed to checking multiple tools.
 This can drastically improve response times.
 Additionally, the service orchestration platform can reserve and provision resources to ensure that SLA-critical workflows complete on time.

-• Rapid DevOps – Drag-and-drop workflow designers make it easy for IT to develop reliable new services and end-to-end processes.
+- Rapid DevOps – Drag-and-drop workflow designers make it easy for IT to develop reliable new services and end-to-end processes.
 Instead of scripting connections between tools, APIs and existing scripts can be ingested and transformed into reusable components which in turn can be drag-and-dropped into end-to-end workflows.

-• Operational Peace of Mind – Service orchestration tools are designed to simplify IT environments.
+(As an added benefit, look for solutions that simplify service lifecycle management with automated documentation, revision history, and change management.) - Operational Peace of Mind – Service orchestration tools are designed to simplify IT environments.
 This includes reducing the time IT has to spend fighting fires by providing auto-remediation capabilities, monitoring, and timely alerting.
 If a job or workload is at risk of failure, the orchestrated service platforms can automatically execute a remediation workflow or send alerts to the appropriate IT teams and systems.

-• Greater Efficiency and Cost Savings – With universal connectors and API accessibility, IT can automate more and manually manage less.
+- Greater Efficiency and Cost Savings – With universal connectors and API accessibility, IT can automate more and manually manage less.
 Service automation mean that IT professionals can focus more on higher-value projects such as innovative new business services and digital transformation initiatives.

-Cloud Orchestration for Hybrid IT
+Cloud orchestration for hybrid IT

 Public cloud providers (including Amazon AWS, Microsoft Azure, Google Cloud, VMware, etc.) often do not offer integrations with competing cloud platforms/cloud services.
 This vendor lock-in makes it difficult for IT to manage data across hybrid cloud and multi cloud environments.